4 Sleep Hacks to Make Sure You Get Your Vitamin Zzz

 3. Create a twilight zone.

 You’ve already booted your TV from the bedroom – you know it’s for sleep and sex only – but there are a few upgrades you can do to make it even more relaxing.
 Keep your bedroom quiet, dark and cool.
 Block out noise with a white noise machine or earplugs.
 Spring for blackout curtains or invest in an eyeshade.
-Find a comforter that keeps you at an ideal temperature, between 15 and 19°C. (Also, see if you should try a trendy new mattress that can improve your sleep.)
+Find a comforter that keeps you at an ideal temperature, between 15 and 19°C. (Also, find out if a weighted blanket with cooling tech can help you sleep better.)

 4. Make a daily ritual.